5 facts to know about prostate cancer

 Prostate cancer is relatively rare in men younger than age 40.
 But men of all ages should pay attention to their health.

-It’s especially important for men to be vigilant about their prostate health if they have a father, brother or other close relative who has or has had the disease.
+Men need to be vigilant about their prostate health if they have a father, brother, or other close relative who has or has had the disease.

 Prostate cancer fact 2: Symptoms often mirror symptoms of other conditions.